cglansford/SoftwareQualityHandbook/Coding Standards.md

 Unit testing is an efficient way to make sure your code functions as intended.
 Ideally these unit tests should be constructed and carried out by a developer that is close to the project.

+One example of unit testing is creating mock objects to satisfy requirements of the program that are yet to be implemented.
+These objects are created with the sole purpose of being used to unit test a particular section of code.

 # In Conclusion - how do we decide on good coding standards?